Economic Matters: Paying Down Debt to Help Your Practice

 You can't plan for unexpected expenses or foresee when an economic downturn is going to happen, but by making financially smart decisions and paying down debts you can better prepare for the future.

-by Tony Dickinson in Money Management on Wednesday, October 09, 2019
+Posted in Money & Credit on Wednesday, October 9, 2019

 You probably were told to make smart choices growing up, which was likely to keep you safe and out of harm’s way.
 Now as an adult, making smart decisions—especially when it comes to your finances—is even more to your benefit.
 How can you be proactive about your financial health?
 One of the smartest financial decisions you can make is to pay down your debts.